pttwigg/pttwigg/README.md

 Hello, I’m @pttwigg.
-I am currently a senior at Evangel University in Springfield, MO where I am studying computer science.
+I am a recent graduate from Evangel University in Springfield, MO where I earned a Bachelor of Science in Computer Science with a minor in Mathematics.
+My profile contains a few projects that I have created during my education, as well as some personal projects.

 <!---
 pttwigg/pttwigg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.